Lemix028/Archipelago-NewSuperMarioBrosDS/worlds/nsmbds/docs/Roadmap.md

     - Toggle Secret Exit Progression Logic (including access to worlds and Toad Houses behind Secret Exits)
 - Bugs
     - Deathlink trigger if you return to the overworld
+    - Star Coin Sign can be bought without an item
+    - Some Blocksanity blocks doesnt exist (World 6)

 ## Planned